Skip to main content

 • If the C3PAO accepts a shared-services tenant with a signed Shared Responsibility Matrix (Req-10) and evidence that the Req-1 through Req-9 controls are continuously enforced, Option A holds.

-• If the C3PAO further rejects sharing anything — treating even the AVD layer as unacceptable cross-OpCo risk — fall back to Option C. Each OpCo operates a fully sovereign environment; ParentCo's shared-services value is limited to governance, policy templates, and playbooks rather than operational infrastructure.
+• If the C3PAO further rejects sharing anything — treating even shared identity, AVD, or Sentinel as unacceptable cross-OpCo risk — fall back to Option C. Each OpCo operates a fully sovereign environment with its own identity tenant, its own AVD fleet, its own security stack.
+ParentCo's shared-services value is limited to governance, policy templates, and playbooks rather than operational infrastructure.

 The chapter body that follows details Option A because that is ParentCo's preferred starting point.
 The mapping table, three-layer model, requirement sections, and Shared Responsibility Matrix are the minimum engineering content required to defend Option A at assessment.
 Options B and C inherit most of the same requirements but apply them within each OpCo's tenant instead of across the shared tenant.